We all have to work which means that we all have bosses in the workplace.

-I was, unfortunately, in this kind of situation early last year, so this content is coming from personal experiences and my actions, in the hope that benefit may come about from people looking for advice or answers.
+I was, unfortunately, in this kind of situation a few years ago, so this blog is about sharing my personal experience in the hope that it may benefit others looking for advice or answers.
 After all, the first thing I did was look online.

-Without going into too much detail of the issue, basically, the role was pitched at a creative person with a flair for marketing and brand management, which is why I jumped at it; my boss, however, wanted an administration assistant.
-Therefore, in her passive aggressive way, she butted heads with me when I extended myself and took on extra roles, claiming that she only wanted me to do the very exact tasks she had allocated, in the exact way she wanted, even when I proposed several better alternatives and methods.
+Without going into too much detail, the role was pitched at a creative person with a flair for marketing and brand management, which is why I jumped at it; my boss, however, wanted an administration assistant.
+Therefore, in her passive-aggressive way, she butted heads with me when I extended myself and took on extra roles, claiming that she only wanted me to do the exact tasks she had allocated, in the exact way she wanted, even when I proposed several better alternatives and methods.
 As I said, she wanted an administrative helper, and not someone who could think and suggest.

-The best example I could give is that a local magazine required an article from her about her recent, and complicated product line, to which the deadline was quickly approaching.
-She allocated me the task, knowing full well that my knowledge of the area, being a new employee, was fairly limited.
+The best example I could give is that a local magazine required an article from her about her recent and complicated product line, to which the deadline was quickly approaching.
+She allocated me the task, knowing full well that my knowledge of the area (being a new employee) was fairly limited.
 So I got to work researching the topic, browsing all related Internet pages and searching the company’s literature to finally complete an article to submit.
 At my delight, the publication loved it and reported receiving an amazing number of visits and comments on the article.
-Regardless of this feedback, and the fact that the publication requested more from me in the very near future, all my boss could see was that it took me more hours than she believed was necessary to complete the task.
+Regardless of this feedback and the fact that the publication requested more from me in the very near future, all my boss could see was that it took me more time than she believed was necessary.

-I waved this away, being personally happy with the result, especially because of all the good feedback I continued to receive about it and other tasks and assistance I was providing my colleagues.
-I even assisted my boss with her tasks and found ways to make them quicker and easier for her.
+I waved this away, being personally happy with the result, especially because of all the good feedback I continued to receive about it and other tasks I was providing my colleagues.
+I even assisted my boss with her work and found ways to make them quicker and easier for her.

 To avoid harping on about my personal situation, the point is, I discovered that this boss was, in fact, threatened by me.
 Whilst this isn’t the only reason people can find themselves in awkward conflict with their manager, the symptom was, we didn’t work together.

-Then I realised: there is no such thing as ‘too enthusiastic’ to a worthwhile company; this lead to me concluding that there was an issue.
+Then I realised: there is no such thing as ‘too enthusiastic’ to a worthwhile company; this led to me concluding that there was an issue.

 There are a few ways to approach this stage:

-In my case, my manager was threatened, and, upon further thought, I found that it seemed to come down to the simple fact that her personality was one of those ones that didn’t quite click with mine.
-Although we didn’t bicker, she tended to use passive aggression be overly critical and focus on particular things, rather than see the bigger picture.
-As mentioned above, I was a new employee of a company that had several different products, all of a complex medical nature, which were foreign to me, making it quite frustrating when she became overly critical of my lack of immediate progress.
+In my case, my manager was threatened, and, upon further thought, I found that it seemed to come down to the simple fact that her personality just didn’t quite click with mine.
+Although we didn’t bicker, she tended to be passive aggressive, be overly critical and focus on particular things, rather than see the bigger picture.
+As mentioned above, I was a new employee of a company that had several different products, all of a complex nature, which were foreign to me, making it quite frustrating when she became overly critical of my lack of immediate progress.

-Stage Three: Dealing with the symptoms and Action
+3: Dealing with the symptoms and taking action

-So, to be honest, you have done the most trickiest stages by this point.
-Once you have admitted there is a problem and worked out its source, it is time to act.
+The great news is, you have overcome the most difficult stages by this point.
+Once you have admitted there is a problem and worked out its source, it’s time to act.

 a) Riding the storm

-Riding the storm is where you choose not to change yourself or anything as you view the conflict as simply ‘growing pains’ that will sort themselves out.
-Whilst this may be valid in certain situations, such as the having the hope of gaining respect or acceptance as you start to make a name for yourself, be wary of this option.
+Riding the storm is where you choose not to change yourself or anything because you see the conflict as simply ‘growing pains’ that will sort themselves out.
+While this may be valid in certain situations, such as the having the hope of gaining respect or acceptance as you start to make a name for yourself, be wary of this option.
 Your boss has more power than you, and ultimately decides what your future is.
-If you feel the boss has serious issues with you or something you do, it may not actually automatically fix by simply continuing on.
+If you feel the boss has serious issues with you or something you do, it may not automatically fix by simply continuing on.

 c) Fix and Maintain